ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝HDMI charges its licensed manufacturers $10,000 per year plus $0.15 per cable, reduced to $0.05 if the HDMI logo is on the socket.❞</i>
+<i>❝“The best way to predict the future is to implement it.”— David Heinemeier Hansson   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->